scalacenter/scalafix/website/src/main/tut/docs/rules/Sbt1.md

 **⚠️ Experimental**

 Upgrade deprecated sbt 0.13 syntax to sbt 1.0 compatible syntax.
 Note.
-This rule is only intended to be used with sbt 0.13, there is no need to run this rule if you are already using sbt 1.0.
+This rule is only intended to be used with *.scala files for sbt 0.13.
+This rule does not work for *.sbt files and there is no need to run this rule if you are already using sbt 1.0.

 To fix the sbt build sources of your build use __sbtfix___: